Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Preliminaries

 \section{Preliminaries}

 We present the setting of single index bandit (SIB) problem and introduce the assumptions used in our analysis.
 Denote $T$ as the time horizon and $\X_t$ as the arm set available to the agent at each round $t \in [T]$, where $\X_t = \{x_{t,a} \in \R^d : a \in [K]\}$ consists of $K$ ($K \geq 3$) feature vectors sampled i.i.d. from some $d$-dimensional continuous distribution $\D$ with the multivariate density $p(\cdot)$.
-At time $t$, the agent chooses an arm $x_t \in \X_t$ and observes the associated stochastic reward $y_t$ such that

-where $\thetastar \in \R^d$ is an unknown parameter vector and $\eta_t$ is the zero-mean noise with finite variance $\sigma^2$.
-Note that our analysis only requires a bounded variance assumption, which is strictly weaker than the sub-Gaussian noise condition imposed in most GLB literature~\cite{lattimore2020bandit}.
+At time $t$, the agent chooses an arm $x_t \in \X_t$ and observes the associated stochastic reward $y_t$ such that $y_t = f(x_t^\top \thetastar) + \eta_t,$ where $\thetastar \in \R^d$ is an unknown parameter vector and $\eta_t$ is the zero-mean noise with finite variance $\sigma^2$.
+Note that our analysis only requires a bounded variance assumption, which is strictly weaker than the sub-Gaussian noise condition imposed in most GLB literature~\citep{lattimore2020bandit}.
 Additionally, unlike the GLB setting where the reward function $f(\cdot)$ is known to the agent, we consider a more challenging problem in which $f(\cdot)$ is an unknown, continuously differentiable function.
-This agnostic relaxation significantly increases the difficulty of the problem and invalidates the theoretical guarantees of all existing GLB methods, as discussed in Section~\ref{sec:intro}.
+This agnostic relaxation significantly increases the difficulty of the problem and invalidates the theoretical guarantees of all existing GLB methods, as discussed in Section~\ref{sec:intro} and Appendix~\ref{sec:relate}.
 Furthermore, we let $\onenorm{\thetastar} = 1$ for model identifiability.
 Define $x_{t,*} \coloneqq \argmax_{x \in \X_t} x^\top \thetastar$ as the feature vector of the optimal arm at round $t$, and the goal is to minimize the cumulative regret $R_T$ across the time horizon $T$ defined as,

 Next, we present the following key definition of the score function used in Stein's method. \begin{definition} Let $p:\mathbb{R}^d \rightarrow \mathbb{R}$ be a probability density function defined on $\mathbb{R}^d$.
 The score function ${S}^p:\mathbb{R}^d \rightarrow \mathbb{R}^d$ associated with the density (pdf) $p(\cdot)$ is given by: